 DOMESTIC VIOLENCE AND PERSONAL PROTECTION ORDER UNIT

-The Domestic Violence and Personal Protection Order Unit is part of the Family Practice and is located at the ACT Magistrates Court.
+The Domestic Violence and Personal Protection Order Unit is part of the General Practice and is located at the ACT Magistrates Court.
 Unit lawyers provide advice, duty lawyer services and representation for people involved in proceedings under the Domestic Violence and Protection Orders Act 2001 (ACT).

 YOUTH LAW CENTRE